krnb/noobsecblog/source/_posts/HackTheBox/htb-falafel-writeup-w-o-metasploit.md

 Although we cannot dump credentials out on the screen, it does not mean we cannot extract data out.

 Since this is a SQL database, we could use *substring* - `substring(string, position, length)` function.
-As the name suggests, substring function takes a "string" and along with position and length, and prints out the characters of a string from the position and length you specify.
+As the name suggests, substring function takes a "string", or a column (like in this case), along with position, and length, and prints out the characters of a string (or column) from the position and length you specify.

 Let's test it with the username field to get a gist, since we know that "admin" exist